Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: introduction

-Photoproduction of charged $\rho$ with $\Delta$-baryon in the final state is one of the issues which have been less challenged despite its significance to our understanding of the interaction between hadrons of higher spins.
+Photoproduction of charged $\rho$ with $\Delta$ baryon in the final state is one of the issues which could offer an opportunity to study the interaction between hadrons of higher spins.
+Moreover, since these particles are fundamental entities to constitute the $\pi N$ system, to investigate electromagnetic properties of $\rho$ and of $\Delta$ as well in the reaction provides information on the internal excitation of $\pi\pi$ and $\pi N$ systems through their EM multipole moments \cite{bgyu-rho} \cite{bgyu-pi-delta,bgyu-pi-delta2}.

-To date, however, few theoretical investigations are found in literature to treat hadron productions of such high-spins by electromagnetic probe, though the energy, angle and polarization dependences of the reaction cross sections had been measured for the reaction $\gamma p\to\rho^-\Delta^{++}$ in various photon energies more than forty years ago \cite{barber}\cite{abramson}\cite{struczinski,nelson,eisenberg,ballam}.
+On the other hand, in relation with recent topics on the GlueX experiments \cite{ghoul}, a theoretical framework for the reaction $\gamma p\to\rho^-\Delta^{++}$ will be a tool useful for the analysis of multipion photoproductions focusing on the search of exotic mesons such as $\pi_1(1400)$ and $\pi_1(1600)$ of spin-1 particles \cite{szczepaniak,schott,nys}.
+As the gluon excitation in the $q\bar{q}$ structure of mesons may hint at our understanding of quark confinement, study of the reaction $\gamma p\to\pi_1\Delta$ is of significance, and, hence, modelling the $\gamma p\to\rho\Delta$ process and verifying its reliability by existing data are meaningful, prior to application.
+To date, however, few theoretical studies on the reaction are found in literature, though energy and angle dependence of reaction cross section had been measued in various photon energies \cite{barber}\cite{abramson}\cite{struczinski,nelson,eisenberg,ballam}.
+This is mainly because of the difficulties in handling divergences of $\rho$ and $\Delta$ particles at high energies.

-With empirical evidences of $\rho\Delta$ formation in the final state from the analysis of the reaction process $\gamma p\to p\pi^+\pi^0\pi^-$, a theoretical study of the $\gamma p\to \rho^-\Delta^{++}$ process was attempted in Ref. \cite{clark-rho-delta}, but limited only to a construction of the Born approximation amplitude with a special gauge prescription applied for the $\rho$ exchange.
+With the empirical evidence for $\rho\Delta$ formation in the final state from the analysis of the reaction process $\gamma p\to p\pi^+\pi^0\pi^-$ \cite{erbe}, a theoretical study of the $\gamma p\to \rho^-\Delta^{++}$ process was attempted in Ref. \cite{clark-rho-delta}, but the results were limited only to a discussion of an ad hoc prescription for gauge invariance of the $\rho$ exchange with EM multipoles.
 The analysis of the $\gamma p\to\rho^-\Delta^{++}$ process by using the $\pi+b_1+\rho+a_2$ Regge-poles to fit to data in the $s$-channel helicity amplitude was presented in Ref. \cite{mclark}.
-A qualitative analysis of the process $\gamma p\to\rho^\pm\Delta$ is made for a subprocess in the $\pi$ photoproduction in Ref. \cite{laget}.
-However, all these are not complete to fully elucidate the production mechanism of such high-spin $\Delta$-baryon with the $\rho$ from the standpoint of the effective Lagrangian formulation.
+A qualitative calculation of the reaction $\gamma p\to\rho^\pm\Delta$ was performed for a subprocess in the $\pi N$ electroproduction \cite{laget}.
+However, all these were not complete to fully illustrate the production mechanism of $\rho$ meson and $\Delta$ baryon with their EM properties from the standpoint of the effective Lagrangian formulation.